 Music note for longer Shorts

-If a Short is over one minute and has an active Content ID claim, YouTube may block it globally (no channel penalty, but the video won’t play until resolved).
+If a Short is over one minute and has an active Content ID claim, YouTube may block it globally (no channel penalty, but the video won’t play until it is resolved).
 This is a YouTube rule, not a RecurPost setting.

 Connect a YouTube channel in RecurPost